AaronAppel/Mirror/README.md

 	}
 }
 ```
-In [QwerkE](https://github.com/AaronAppel/QwerkE), I also use this reflection and serialization technique in object inspectors for viewing and editing values using UI like [dear imgui](https://github.com/ocornut/imgui)
+In [QwerkE](https://github.com/AaronAppel/QwerkE), I also use this reflection and serialization technique in object inspectors for viewing and editing object values using UI like [dear imgui](https://github.com/ocornut/imgui)

 # Usage (Updated)
 MIRROR_TYPE_ID(0, MyClass)
 MIRROR_TYPE_ID(1, MyStruct)
 ... etc

 \#NOTE Serialized types
 If you are going to serialize type IDs by saving them in a file or persistent data, it is recommended that you choose static IDs that will not change over time.
 A simple way to do this is to use the MIRROR_TYPE_ID_IMPL(ID, TYPE) macro and supply a fixed ID value, and mirror this value before all non-serialized type IDs.
 This is also recommended when using MIRROR_NONCONFORMING and MIRROR_GENERATE_TYPE_IDS options.

+# Building the examples project
+Run Generate-Win-Vs2022.bat to generate a Visual Studio 2022 solution using Premake5.
+See # FAQ and Common Errors section below for more info
 # Macros
 #### User Macros
 #TODO Add information for each macro
-MIRROR_TESTING
-MIRROR_NONCONFORMING
-MIRROR_GENERATE_TYPE_IDS // \#TODO Remove Testing branch features
+MIRROR_DEBUG
 MIRROR_TYPE_SIZE_UNUSED
 MIRROR_FIELD_FLAGS_UNUSED